Ford Taurus (sixth generation): Release

 The 2010 Ford Taurus was presented at the 2009 North American International Auto Show at Cobo Hall.
 In May 2009, Ford presented the new Taurus at three dealers in the Buffalo, Tampa, and Houston, to be displayed and build anticipation.

-Production of the 2009 Taurus's counterparts, the Ford Taurus X and the Mercury Sable, ended production in spring 2009 at Ford's Chicago Assembly Plant.
-The sixth-generation Taurus' production started on June 15, 2009, for model year 2010.
-Unlike previous Taurus generations, the sixth-generation Taurus nolonger had a Sable counterpart, as Ford would sunset the Mercury brand by the end of 2010.
-Lincoln in turn, began marketing a Taurus derivative, the MY 20099 Lincoln MKS.
+Production of the 2009 Taurus's counterparts, the Ford Taurus X and the Mercury Sable, ended production in February and May 2009 respectively at Ford's Chicago Assembly Plant.
+The sixth-generation Taurus' production started on June 15, 2009, for the 2010 model year.
+Unlike previous Taurus generations, the sixth-generation Taurus no longer had a Sable counterpart, as Ford would sunset the Mercury brand by the end of 2010.
+Lincoln in turn, began marketing a Taurus derivative, the Lincoln MKS which launched for the 2009 model year.